insan-career/DistributedSystemsAndMicroservices/README.md

 6. On `Build Output` panel below, make sure it is showing `Build completed in [00:00:xx.xxx]`

 ### Run
-1. On top menu bar, click on `Run -> Run DistributedSystemsAndMicroservices:https`
+1. On top menu bar, click on `Run -> Run ...`
+2. Choose `DistributedSystemsAndMicroservices:https`
-2. The swagger UI will appear and list each of the users and orders API detail For example: https://localhost:7246/swagger/index.html
+3. The swagger UI will appear and list each of the users and orders API detail For example: https://localhost:7246/swagger/index.html
-3. Test each of the users and orders API using swagger UI
+4. Test each of the users and orders API using swagger UI

 ### Test

 #### Prerequisites
-Please note if testing using postman, the setup and run need to be completed succesfully first
+Please note if testing using postman, the setup and run need to be COMPLETED first

 1. Open `postman`
 2. On top menu bar, click on `File -> Import`